TinyClayMan/rename-camera-files/README.md

 DSC_NNNN.JPG to DSC_YYYYMMDD_HHMMSS.JPG

+# Installation

+## Using built-in Python venv

+> python3 -m venv env

+On Windows:

+> env\Scripts\activate.bat

+On Linux:

+> source env/bin/activate

+And then add the required packages:

+> git add requirements.txt

+## Using Poetry

+> poetry install

+Required libraries will be added to a local .venv.

 # Usage

 To use, either import rename_camera_files in your own code or activate the main.py file and follow the instructions: